The Talent Fund

 Overview

 The Talent Fund (charity number 1185346) was founded in 2019 by Kevin Cahill CBE, former CEO of Comic Relief for over 20 years, where he oversaw the distribution of over £1 billion in charitable funds.
-The Talent Fund operates as a philanthropic advisory service and donor-advised fund manager, raising funds, providing philanthropic advice, and making grants to combat poverty and disadvantage while promoting social justice and sustainability.
+The Talent Fund operates as a philanthropic advisory service and donor-advised fund manager, raising funds, providing philanthropic advice, and making grants to combat poverty and disadvantage whilst promoting social justice and sustainability.
 In the financial year ending September 2024, the charity had total income of £1.44 million and spent £1.45 million on charitable activities.
-The organization manages 13+ distinct funds on behalf of individual philanthropists and celebrities, each with specific focus areas.
+The organisation manages 13+ distinct funds on behalf of individual philanthropists and celebrities, each with specific focus areas.
 All grants go through an expert assessment process evaluating genuine need, realistic goals, professional management, good governance, and measurement capabilities.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The Talent Fund manages multiple donor-advised funds, each with distinct priorities: